Frequently Asked Questions

 Yes.
 Our curriculum spans a very broad range, starting from the very basics but also extends to advanced material.
 The way we deliver courses changes as students advance through the curriculum.
-In our children and teenagers programme, we introduce advance topics in programming and we also use coding within projects linked to other areas of the educational curriculum such as maths and science.
-Our adult programme also starts from the fundamentals and quickly moves on to intermediate and advanced topic with an emphasis on programming used in non-coding professions.
+In our children and teenagers programme, we introduce advanced topics in programming as students progress, and we also use coding within projects linked to other areas of the educational curriculum such as maths and science.

 Do you offer courses in other languages besides Python?

 No, and here's why: We believe that the most important aspect for a beginner learning how to code is not learning the programming language but learning how to think in a computational way.
 In our courses the emphasis is on this.
 We choose Python as the language of instruction as this is the language best suited for beginners of any age.
 It is also a very broad language that can be used for many different applications.
 Our advice is to first become confident in programming in one language, and then it is relatively easy to switch to other languages at a later stage.